petersolimine/AgentWorld/readme.md

 #### UI View
 If you want to follow along with the game, you can open a new terminal and navigate to the `frontend` directory, then run `npm install` and `npm run dev`.
-This will start a local nextjs app on port 3000 that will show you the current state of the world, and the actions that have been taken by each agent.
+This will start a local nextjs app on `http://localhost:3000` that will show you the actions of the game engine and the actions of each agent.

-### 3. Run an agent, and connect to a remote server
+### 3. Run an agent, and connect to a remote server 🤖→
 #### Requirements
 - Node.js installed